Can Medicaid Really Seize Your Assets?

 - Create irrevocable trusts and/or pour-over trusts.

-- Guide a community spouse as to how to properly spend countable savings on Medicaid-exempt items such as a home, car, or other household goods.
+- Guide a community spouse on how to properly spend countable savings on those Medicaid-exempt items such as a home, car, or other household goods.

 - Transfer income to a community spouse